 Show of hands, who takes buzzwords seriously?
 Semi-seriously?
 Do you cringe a little when a term takes off due to forces outside your control and you find yourself having to explain it to curious friends and family members?
-Mine has become “The Metaverse”.
+Ever since the Facebook/Meta re-branding, mine has become “The Metaverse”.

 I’m guessing the latter.
-Like other software development studios, The Devhouse Agency has been building experiences for the Metaverse without knowing it.
-AR/XR/VR experiences, cryptocurrencies, and communities populated with customizable avatars aren’t new.
+Like other software development studios, the agency I work with has been building experiences for the Metaverse without knowing it.
+AR/VR experiences, cryptocurrencies, and communities populated with customizable avatars aren’t new.
 We aren’t claiming to have invented them either, however it’s been an interesting year when a word comes along that redefines your skill set.
 Whether we like it or not, we’re a Metaverse company.

 I get the need for it.
 I get bored by the corporate speak of lengthy descriptions like “immersive, spatial, and shared experiences that inspire true communities where users become creators and… (yada yada yada)”.
 So Metaverse it is!
 Having an umbrella term for the comprehensive set of features and tech can be useful at this stage, but will it have a shelf life?

 Internal discussions and various podcast guests have revealed mixed feelings about the term, and whether or not it persists remains to be seen.
 How often do we distinguish sites as web1 versus web2 in casual conversation?
 Do we still call the web the “information superhighway”?
 While no one can predict the future, I feel interacting with Metaverse-related content will slowly become just as ubiquitous as the current iteration of the web, and integrating immersive experiences with the real world will become so seamless that the merging point between the digital and physical won’t need a term.